Student eligibility requirements

 The MRC relies on residential eligibility checks undertaken by the research organisation.
 If you require advice on the eligibility of a student, you should contact your research organisation registrar's office.

 Candidates for an MRC-funded studentship must hold qualifications in a relevant subject at the level of, or equivalent to, a good honours degree from a UK academic institution.
 This should be a first or upper second class honours degree.
 Qualifications (or a combination of qualifications and experience) which demonstrate equivalent ability and attainment should also be considered.
 For example, a less than sufficient first degree may be enhanced to meet the requirements by the acquisition of a Masters degree to enhance the first degree, e.g. from 2(ii) to 2(i).

 It is the responsibility of the registering institution to verify that candidates possess the relevant qualifications.
 They are also responsible for ensuring that qualifications obtained outside the UK are of an equivalent level to those quoted above.

 Residence requirements are detailed in the Research Council UK (RCUK) conditions of research council training grants.

 Recruitment of international students

 For all MRC-funded studentships, the research organisation must first take all reasonable steps to recruit a candidate who meets the above residence requirements.
-If this is not possible, then research councils have widened the residence eligibility criteria (PDF, 105KB)for studentships in key strategic areas to help meet employer’s needs.
+If this is not possible, then research councils have widened the residence eligibility criteria for studentships in key strategic areas to help meet employer’s needs.
 For MRC, the 'scarce strategic skills' for which an exception may be considered include: